VEGA AI

 Weightage refers to the importance or emphasis given to each unit or topic in the course.
 For example:

-💡 Pro Tip: When setting weightages, consider the exam pattern.
+💡 Pro Tip: While setting weightages, consider the exam pattern.
 For example, if SAT emphasizes Algebra more than Geometry, you might assign:

 VEGA AI organizes your course development into four stages.
 Each stage has specific rules to help you refine and finalize your course.